Settings

 Personalization

-Personalization allows you to customize the look of the audio player screen, change the available controls on the main screen of the audio player, lock screen, and status bar during audio playback, and configure skip time controls.
+Personalization allows you to customize the look of the audio player screen, change the available controls on the main screen, lock screen, and status bar, and configure skip-time controls.

-Audio Player Screen Style: You can configure the positioning of elements on the audio player screen.
+- Audio Player Screen Style — configure the positioning of elements on the audio player screen.

-Main Screen Actions: This allows you to configure which buttons should be visible on the main audio player screen by default.
-Possible values include Repeat and Shuffle Mode, Next and Previous Song, Skip Time, Sleep Timer, Google Chromecast, AirPlay and Bluetooth, Audio Equalizer, Search, Bookmarks, Speed, Add Bookmark, Add to Favorites, Comments, and others.
+- Main Screen Actions — configure which buttons should be visible on the main audio player screen by default: Repeat and Shuffle Mode, Next and Previous Song, Skip Time, Sleep Timer, Google Chromecast, AirPlay and Bluetooth, Audio Equalizer, Search, Bookmarks, Speed, Add Bookmark, Add to Favorites, Comments, and more.

-Playback Controls on the Lock Screen: You can set which controls should be enabled on the lock screen.
-Possible values are Skip Time, Add Bookmark, and Add to Favorites.
+- Playback Controls on the Lock Screen — choose which controls appear on the lock screen.
+Possible values: Skip Time, Add Bookmark, Add to Favorites.

 File Loading

-Preloading time: Set buffering time interval.
-You may increase this value if you have a bad network connection.
+- Preloading Time — set the buffering time interval.
+Increase this if you have a poor network connection.

-Use direct URL: when this option is enabled a direct URL will be used to load the song if the server supports it.
+- Use Direct URL — when enabled, a direct URL is used to load the song if the server supports it.
 This can speed up song loading but may affect playback stability.

 Audio Equalizer

-This section is where you can customize the audio equalizer settings.
-You can read more about configuring audio equalizer here.
+Configure the 10-band audio equalizer, presets, and preamplifier.
+You can read more about configuring the audio equalizer here.

 Playback Speed